finbox-in/finbox-in.github.io/docs/device-connect/android.md

 ## Reset User Data

-In case the user data needs to be removed on the device so that you can re-sync the entire data, use the method `resetData`.
+If you need to clear a user's data stored on the device and initiate a fresh data sync, use the `resetData` method.
+This ensures that all previous data is removed, and syncing starts from scratch.

 <CodeSwitcher :languages="{kotlin:'Kotlin',java:'Java'}">
 <template v-slot:kotlin>